Morocco

 Name

-The English name” Morocco” is a mixture of Spanish and Portuguese and it refers to Marrakesh, the former capital of the country.
-Up until now, morocco is still called Marrakesh in Urdu Persian, and Hindi.
-Morocco is also referred to as Fas in Turkish and the word comes from the former capital of Idrisid and Marinid Fes.
+The English name” Morocco” is a mixture of Spanish and Portuguese and refers to Marrakesh, the former capital of the country.
+Up until now, Morocco was still called Marrakesh in Urdu, Persian, and Hindi.
+Morocco is also referred to as Fas in Turkish, and the word comes from the former capitals of Idrisid and Marinid Fes.

 History of Morocco